raspberrypilearning/cd-beginner-scratch-sushi/en/step_5.md

 ![](images/coolDeleteCostumes.png)

-Great!
-You have a shark!
+Now you have a shark – excellent!